Jay-Z says therapists should be in schools

 "Mental health, PTSD and trauma is so rampant in our community," Jones remarked to Jay-Z on the premiere of "The Van Jones Show," before joking that " as scared as black folks are of the cops, we're even more scared of therapists."

-"Yeah, it's a stigma," agreed the 21-time Grammy winner, adding that "if you grow, you realize the ridiculousness of the stigma attached to it."
+"Yeah, it's a stigma," agreed the 21-time Grammy winner, adding that "as you grow, you realize the ridiculousness of the stigma attached to it."

 Teenagers especially need help, the rapper emphasized, as young adults often "don't have the language to navigate" their problems with everything from drinking to social anxiety to bullying.